geekscape/stk500boot_atmega256rfr2/README.md

 stk500boot_atmega256rfr2
 ========================

-Changes to the standard STK500 bootloader to support the ATMega256RFR2 (using by the MeshThing).
+Changes to the standard STK500 bootloader to support the ATMega256RFR2 (used by the MeshThing).